Jonathan Agnew: BBC reprimand

-Private life
+Personal life

 Agnew's first marriage was to Beverley in 1983; it ended in divorce in 1992, a year after he became BBC cricket correspondent.
 He has written about the role that cricket played in the collapse of the relationship, comparing his circumstances with those of then England batsman Graham Thorpe.
 He also found that his job interfered with his relationship with his children: I had two young children, aged seven and five ... it was quickly evident that for me to have custody of my daughters – or even to form a relationship with them – was made impossible by my job.
 What chance do you have when, be it playing Test cricket or commentating on it, you are away for months at a time each and every winter? ...
 There was one occasion when I did not recognise my eldest, Jennifer, when I returned from one tour ... my children continue to ask me why I did not resign and take a job that would have kept me in the country and allowed me to see them more often.
 I find that one especially hard to answer."
 Agnew has subsequently remarried: he met Emma Agnew, current editor of BBC East Midlands Today, when they worked together on BBC Radio Leicestershire.

+In 2013 Agnew told BBC Desert Island Discs he struggled to maintain contact with his daughters after his divorce from their mother saying he wanted to "stand up" for absent fathers in broken families.
+Agnew's first wife and two daughters responded to this claiming Agnew had made little effort to stay in contact with his daughters.

 Agnew suffers from Dupuytren's contracture, a medical condition that affects the connective tissue in his hands.
 He has had numerous operations to address the progressive condition, which causes the hands to contract into a claw-like position.

 Personality

 During Agnew's playing career, a dispute with team-mate Phillip DeFreitas attracted media attention: when DeFreitas poured salt over Agnew's lunch, Agnew responded by throwing DeFreitas' cricket bag and kit from the dressing room balcony.
 Former England cricketer Derek Pringle has written about Agnew's sense of humour, describing him as "hysterical".
 The pair toured Sri Lanka together on England B's 1986 tour.
-Pringle recalls that one hot day when England were in the field, Agnew came in for lunch: "It's ****ing red hot on the field, and when you come off it's ****ing red hot in the dressing-room," Agnew screamed.
-"Then, what do you get for lunch, ****ing red hot curry?"
+Pringle recalls that one hot day when England were in the field, Agnew came in for lunch: "It's fucking red hot on the field, and when you come off it's fucking red hot in the dressing room," Agnew screamed.
+"Then, what do you get for lunch, fucking red hot curry?"

 Assisted suicide allegation

-It was reported in various newspapers in 2013 that Agnew had offered to accompany Brian Dodds, his second wife's ex-husband, to the Dignitas assisted suicide clinic in Zurich after Dodds was diagnosed with motor neurone disease.
+It was reported in various newspapers in 2013 that Agnew had offered to accompany Brian Dodds, his second wife's ex-husband, to the Dignitas assisted suicide clinic in Zürich after Dodds was diagnosed with motor neurone disease.
 Dodds died in England from the disease in 2005.